ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

   max_vitamin_b12: 100, # Float | The maximum amount of Vitamin B12 in micrograms the recipe can have.
   min_fiber: 0, # Float | The minimum amount of fiber in grams the recipe must have.
   max_fiber: 100, # Float | The maximum amount of fiber in grams the recipe can have.
-  min_folate: 0, # Float | The minimum amount of folate in grams the recipe must have.
+  min_folate: 0, # Float | The minimum amount of folate in micrograms the recipe must have.
-  max_folate: 100, # Float | The maximum amount of folate in grams the recipe can have.
+  max_folate: 100, # Float | The maximum amount of folate in micrograms the recipe can have.
-  min_folic_acid: 0, # Float | The minimum amount of folic acid in grams the recipe must have.
+  min_folic_acid: 0, # Float | The minimum amount of folic acid in micrograms the recipe must have.
-  max_folic_acid: 100, # Float | The maximum amount of folic acid in grams the recipe can have.
+  max_folic_acid: 100, # Float | The maximum amount of folic acid in micrograms the recipe can have.
-  min_iodine: 0, # Float | The minimum amount of iodine in grams the recipe must have.
+  min_iodine: 0, # Float | The minimum amount of iodine in micrograms the recipe must have.
-  max_iodine: 100, # Float | The maximum amount of iodine in grams the recipe can have.
+  max_iodine: 100, # Float | The maximum amount of iodine in micrograms the recipe can have.
   min_iron: 0, # Float | The minimum amount of iron in milligrams the recipe must have.
   max_iron: 100, # Float | The maximum amount of iron in milligrams the recipe can have.
   min_magnesium: 0, # Float | The minimum amount of magnesium in milligrams the recipe must have.